-The Group leases IT and other office equipment with contract terms of one to three years.
-These leases are short- term and/or leases of low-value items.
-The Group has elected not to recognise right of use assets and lease liabilities for these leases as allowed under the standard.
+The Group holds short term leases (one to three years) and/or leases of low value items (less that USD\$1,000) and has elected not to recognise right-of-use assets and lease liabilities for these leases.
 Information about leases for which the Group is a lessee is presented below.